 To understand your business — and thus understand how you can grow it — you’ve got to understand your brand.
 That means knowing who you are, what you do, and, crucially, why you do it.

-As that other marketing ‘Si’, Simon Sinek, says, you’ve got to know your why.
-This is the basis of all good branding – from the things you say and the way you say them to your brand colours and design aesthetic.
+As Simon Sinek, says, you’ve got to know your why.
+This is the basis of all good branding — from the things you say and the way you say them to your brand colours and design aesthetic.
 Everything starts with your why.

-“Things like hiring the right people and winning clients are obviously critical,” says (our) Si.
+“Things like hiring the right people and winning clients are obviously critical,” says our executive creative director, Mark.
 “But how do you know if they’re right for you?
 Well, you need to have shared values and beliefs.
 You need to have the same ambitions and vision of the future.
 If you don’t have that, your relationships won’t work, with colleagues or clients.